+1. Describe the event you wish to attend by discussing the goals and objectives of the event and providing documentation such as a brochure related to the sponsorship of the event.

+2. Complete the following related to the course or clinical activities you will miss.

+Da te

+Co urse

-- 3. Describe how the event will support the learning objectives of the course: - 4.
-In consultation with the faculty, create a learning plan and evaluation method for how the student will demonstrate achievement of the course objectives.
+3. Describe how the event will support the learning objectives of the course:

+4. In consultation with the faculty, create a learning plan and evaluation method for how the student will demonstrate achievement of the course objectives.
 Examples may be a paper, project, learning activity or other mutually agreed upon activity.

-Date Discussed with Faculty:
+Da te Discussed with Faculty:

-Student Signature:
+Stı ndent Signature:

-Faculty Signature:
+Fa culty Signature:

-Date of Origin: 5/18
+Da te of Origin: 5/18

-ANS Board Member Position Request Form

-Student Name:
+Reviewed: 8/19, 8/20

-The Upper Division BSN student listed above is requesting nomination for an ANS Board Member position.
-The position in which the student above is requesting nomination is

-According to the ANS by-laws, ANS members who wish to run for a Board Member position must be in good academic standing within their current program of study (BSN).

-In this case, good academic standing consists of the ability to progress through to the next semester of the BSN program according to the SON guidelines.
-Any student currently failing any of their upper division courses may not be allowed to run for an ANS Board Member position.

-This position request form will only be submitted annually, in April, when ANS Board Members are nominated and elected.
-ANS Board Members will stay in elected positions for a period of one academic year.
-Board Members may chose to re-run for their current positions, assuming they are still in good academic standing and will not be graduating in the semester in which they are requesting nomination.

-In order to ensure good academic standing, the above student must submit this form, signed by all of their current course faculty, indicating that they are currently in good academic standing and are eligible to run for an ANS Board Member position.

-By signing this form, you are stating that the above student is currently in good academic standing; that they are currently passing your NURS course per the SON guidelines.

-Course Name Course Faculty Member NURS Faculty Signature:

-Date of Origin: 5/18
+Student Name: ember Position Request Form The Upper Division position in which to n BSN student listed above is requesting nomination for an ANS Board Member position. he student above is requesting nomination is According to the ANS by-laws, ANS members who wish to run for a sition must be in good academic standing within their current program of study (BSN).
+The program according cademic standing consists of the ability to progress through to the next semester of the BS to the SON guidelines.
+Any student currently failing any of their upper division courses run for an ANS Board Member position. and elected.
+ANS I Members may cho est form will only be submitted annually, in April, when ANS Board Members are nominated Board Members will stay in elected positions for a period of one academic year.
+Board ose to re-run for their current positions, assuming they are still in good academic standing in the semester in which they are requesting nomination. - good academic standing, the above student must submit this form, signed by all of their currently that they are currently in good academic standing and are eligible to run for an ANS sition. m, you are stating that the above student is currently in good academic standing; that they cour NURS course per the SON guidelines. are Course Name Course Faculty Member NURS Faculty Signature: Date of Origin: 5/18 Reviewed: 8/19, 8/20